What is fostering?

 Short-term foster care

-As a short-term foster carer, you can offer placements for a few days, weeks or a few years dependant on the Local Authority you are fostering with.
+As a short-term foster carer, you can offer placements for a few days, weeks or a few years dependent on the Local Authority you are fostering with.

 We look for short-term foster care when parents are unable to care for their child on a temporary basis.
 Children may come into short term foster care while parental assessments are carried out or longer-term care plans are made.